Nuremberg University of Music

 Courses are offered in all the orchestra instruments, but also in singing, piano, organ, guitar, accordion and classical saxophone.
 There is also a lively jazz department, which is thoroughly integrated in the clubs of the city, and a department of early music, which regularly attracts unusual events to Nuremberg, thanks to its links throughout Europe.

 The department of Elementary Music Education (EMP) coordinates and creates projects in musical education for young people as well as adults.
-The symphony orchestra, the madrigal choir, the University of Music choir, the Big Band and many other chamber music ensembles and jazz groups enrich the cultural variety of the city.
-Together with the State Theatre the University of Music runs the International Opera Studio; Early Music Days and symposia take place regularly in the Germanisches Nationalmuseum in co-operation with the University of Music.
-A study centre of the University of Music is being set up in Neumarkt/Oberpfalz.
+The symphony orchestra as well as the madrigal choir, the University choir, the Big Band and many other chamber music ensembles and jazz groups enrich the cultural variety of the city.
+Together with the State Theatre the Nürnberg University of Music runs the International Opera Studio.
+A close cooperatin with the Germanisches Nationalmuseum results in the annual festival Early Music Days and further symposia.

 Multiple qualifications and vocational orientation

 As well as the high quality of its artistic training, the Nürnberg University of Music sees vocational orientation as an important aspect of its courses.
 In particular, multiple qualifications increase the employment opportunities of our graduates.
 In addition to classical orchestra and singing courses extra qualifications can be gained in the music education area in other instruments, in historical performance practice, in Elementary music education and also in conducting choirs and ensembles.

 - Music Theory/Musicology

 - Orchestra, Choir and Ensemble Direction

 - Key Qualifications

 - Plucked Instruments

 Contact Address and Useful Links